Electro-L / GOMS-2 (Geostationary Operational Meteorological Satellite-2)

 The objectives are to obtain solar reflected imagery and brightness temperature measurements from TOA (Top of Atmosphere) and of the Earth's surface (ocean and land).
 In addition, the tropospheric moisture content is determined.
 An image of a sub-region of the disk of size yy km x zz km can be obtained in parallel.
 The instrument data rate is 2.56 - 15.36 Mbit/s.
 22) 23)

 The MSU-GS instrument is a multi-zonal scanner to take imagery in 3 visible and 7 infrared bands.
-In full accordance with specifications of ROSHYDROMET, MSU-GS parameters will be close to those of the SEVIRI (Spinning Enhanced Visible and Infrared Imager) instrument now operating onboard the MeteoSat-8/MSG-1 spacecraft of EUMETSAT.
+In full accordance with the specifications of ROSHYDROMET, MSU-GS parameters will be close to those of the SEVIRI (Spinning Enhanced Visible and Infrared Imager) instrument now operating onboard the MeteoSat-8/MSG-1 spacecraft of EUMETSAT.

 Spectral range (FWHM)